CPS-IT/handlebars-components/Documentation/Helpers/RenderHelper.md

 To define a default context, the renderer must be passed an array whose key matches the name of the template to be rendered.

+### Rendering uncached templates

+Version 0.4.0 introduced the ability to render templates uncached when using the `render` helper.
+This can be useful if only single page components need to be uncached whereas everything else is cached, for example to show active frontend sessions.
+In such cases, only the generic parts of the page are cacheable, whereas dynamic parts must be rendered on request.

+See example 4 for further instructions.

 ## Examples

 ### Example 1: Default context only